derpen/opengl-collections/README.md

 # Stuffs in opengl

-Currently can only compile on linux
+Developed in Linux.
+Therefore, currently can only compile on linux.

 ## TODO

 * Make a release page, release as binaries
+* Better Makefile
-* Make tutorial to compile on windows
+* Compile on windows